 Spinach (alayyahu) is one of the best sources of dietary potassium and magnesium, two very important electrolytes necessary for maintaining human health.

 In addition, spinach has been famous for its ability to make one strong.
-It is dense in vitamins and minerals, and low in calories.
+It is dense in vitamins and minerals and low in calories.

-Furthermore, eating spinach is important in maintaining healthy skin, hair, and strong bones, as well as helping with lowering the risk for heart disease and helps in digestion.
+Furthermore, eating spinach is important in maintaining healthy skin, hair, and strong bones, as well as helping with lowering the risk of heart disease and helps in digestion.
 More so, it is beneficial in improving blood glucose control in diabetic patients.

 Conclusion

 Again, don’t forget that you only need a small amount of water, usually less than the quantity you need in preparing soups like Miyan Taushe, Miyan Karkashi, Miyan Wake, Miyan Kuka, and the likes.
-Now that you know how to prepare Miyan Alayyahu, you can decide on when to try it.
+Now that you know how to prepare Miyan Alayyahu, you can decide when to try it.

 If you find this article helpful, please leave a comment in the comments section below.